Stephanie Blandon — Pan-Amerasian Connections: Adoptions

 Pearl S. Buck (1892-1973) is remembered for her many international literary prizes as well as her activism.

 Music Video: Vintage Japanese Movie Song: Mongrel Marie 混血児マリー

 Article: Selling Mixed Race Babies: The Koreas Example

 This article LINK from the Asia Times from July 17, 2002 by Aidan Foster-Carter entitled: Adopting, Adapting: Korean Orphans is an excellent beginning overview of how mixed-race bodies are used, especially in the context of orphanages.

-Stanza from: Demilitarized Zones by Doug Rawlings
+Demilitarized Zones: Excerpt from a poem by Doug Rawlings